olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-scopes/roles-management.md

 # Roles Management Scopes

-When creating a custom role to be assigned to a new user, you can predefine access permissions for this role by selecting the relative scopes.
+When creating a custom role to be assigned to a new or an existing user, you can predefine access permissions for this role by selecting the relative scopes.
 The following table describes the permissions each scope provides.

 <table id="simple-table">
   <tr>